- 1 Introduction

 - Up to 20% of adolescent suicide attempts are attributed to sexual abuse-related PTSD; these adolescents are also eight times more likely to reattempt suicide as compared to their suicidal peers who were not sexually abused.
 (JACAAP PTSD parameter p.416)

-DSM-IV-TR and Other Diagnostic Considerations
+DSM-5 and Diagnostic Considerations

 Other Diagnostic Terms